KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 .. note:: If you decide to leave the port number set to the current value, you must update the "nifi.rest.port" property in the kylo-services application.properties file.

-  i.
-There is a controller service that requires a MySQL database connection.
+9. There is a controller service that requires a MySQL database connection.
 You will need to copy the driver jar to a location on the NiFi node.
 The pre-defined templates have the default location set to /opt/nifi/mysql.

            1. Create a folder to store the driver jar in.